Is Gestational Diabetes Genetic?

 Have a Healthy Pregnancy with Stella Mattina

 You don’t need to be afraid of developing gestational diabetes!
 Why not navigate your pregnancy with confidence under the guidance of a specialist women’s health provider at Stella Mattina?
-Contact us today to find a doctor near you.

 Image attribution